JustTimmsAdditions/justtimms_lightsaber_workshop_doc/README.md

 ## 🔍 Overview

-This pack replaces specific Minecraft items (usually swords or tools) with fully 3D-modeled lightsabers when the item is renamed using an anvil.
-Each lightsaber comes with its own unique model and color, activated by name.
+This pack replaces every **sword type** in Minecraft with fully 3D-modeled lightsabers, depending on their name.
+In addition, a **stick** can be renamed to display just the **lightsaber hilt**, and some models also replace the **bow** for blaster-like functionality.
+Each item uses the `custom_name` selector to activate a specific model and color.

 - 🎨 Fully custom 3D models
 - ⚡ Works without mods (vanilla-compatible)